Free bereavement counselling NSW

 Integrating grief program

-Free counselling and support service offered by Griefline and funded by the NSW Government to provide enhanced bereavement care for the people of NSW.
+Free bereavement counselling and support service offered by Griefline and funded by the NSW Government to provide enhanced bereavement care for the people of NSW.

 Bereavement is the experience of grief and mourning following a death.
 As the bereaved, it can feel like time is standing still, like you are stuck in memories of the one that’s passed away, rather than looking to a future without them.